melxx001/melxx001.github.io/_drafts/learning-es6.md

 The `Map` object is a simple key/value map.
 Any value can be used as either a key or a value.
 {: .padding-top}

-The `has` method checks if an item exists or not.
+Use the `has` method checks if an item exists or not.
 The `get` returns the value of a key.
 {: .padding-top}

 ~~~ javascript